Production of Jurassic World: Trevorrow and Connolly

 According to Trevorrow, the film "isn't a sequel or a reboot or a remake, it's all of those things in a strange way".
 He did not wish to make a "carbon copy of Jurassic Park".
-Jurassic World features various references to Jurassic Park, and is considered a direct sequel to the first film; Trevorrow stated that the events of the previous two films were not relevant to the new film's story because they take place on a different island.
-He also said the events depicted in the film's predecessors are still canon in the film series.
+Jurassic World features various references to Jurassic Park, and is considered a direct sequel to the first film; Trevorrow stated that the events of the previous two films were not relevant to the new film's story because they take place on a different island, Isla Sorna.
+He also said the events depicted in the film's predecessors are still canon.

 Rewrite

 Trevorrow's and Connolly's rewrite of the Jaffa/Silver script introduced various changes, including new characters.
 Trevorrow wrote the characters Hoskins, Masrani, and Wu while Connolly wrote the children and female characters.
 In Jaffa and Silver's draft, the main character, who would become Owen, actively supported the militarization of the raptors from the beginning of the story.
 Trevorrow said "if anyone's gonna militarize raptors that's what the bad guy does, he's insane".
-Characters in the Jaffa/Silver draft included Vance and Whitney, who would later become Owen and Claire in the Trevorrow/Connolly revision.
+Characters in the Jaffa/Silver draft included Vance and Whitney, who would later become Owen Grady and Claire Dearing in the Trevorrow/Connolly revision.
 Whitney would serve as an obstacle to Vance's plans, and would have a smaller role than that of Claire.
 Trevorrow felt that Whitney was the one character in the earlier script who "had the most room to grow".
-Trevorrow chose the name "Claire", describing it as "hard on the surface but ultimately warm and loving", while Connolly chose the surname "Dearing".
+He chose the name "Claire", describing it as "hard on the surface but ultimately warm and loving", while Connolly chose the surname "Dearing".
 According to Trevorrow, Connolly "loves those Dickensian names that suggest a bit about the character, push the viewer in the direction the author wants them to go.
 She may seem sharp-edged at first, but ultimately she's very endearing".
 Trevorrow's and Connolly's script redraft also changed the story so viewers would first see the theme park from the perspective of a child.
 Trevorrow said one of his goals was for the child characters of Zach and Gray to "not be annoying.
 And I think we pulled it off".
 Gray was initially written as a child with autism, a trait that was removed from the final draft.